 Tender and creamy fingerling potatoes, smoky Spanish chorizo, onion both pickled and sautéed, and peppery arugula all come together in this easy and hearty potato salad.
-It's perfect as a side for cookouts or as the main event for a simple one-bowl dinner.
+It's perfect as a side for summer cookouts or as the main event for a simple one-bowl dinner.

 Why It Works